ArturKlauser/pymol-pdb-plugin/README.md

 your result.
 Also describe the output you are getting as well what you had expected to get, i.e. why do you consider the current behavior an error.

-If you are sufficiently programming literate to fix an issue in the code, feel free to send a pull request.
+If you want to help fix an issue in the code, feel free to send a pull request.

 ### Programming Style
 Please conform to the